Predynastic Zhou: Ji Chang's plans to overthrow Shang

-In the first half of the 11th century BC, Ji Chang was enfranchised by Di Xin and given the tile "Overlord of the West".
+In the first half of the 11th century BC, Ji Chang was enfranchised by Di Xin and given the title "Overlord of the West".
 Di Xin was otherwise aware of Zhou's rising power, and acted against them.
 Chang was imprisoned by Di Xin at Youli before being ransomed by other nobles.
 In some accounts, Ji Chang was forced to consume his eldest son as meat cakes or a soup at the king's order.
 After several years, some of Di Xin's officials became impressed by Ji Chang's righteousness and bribed the king for his mercy.
 Ji Chang was eventually released and allowed to retake control of Zhou.
 He immediately strengthened the state, aiming to end the impious regime of Di Xin.
 He then met with Jiang Ziya, an old person who regularly fished in the Pan River.
 Learning about Jiang's intellectual capability, the Overlord of the West hired him and made him his most trusted assistant.
 To strengthen their connections, Chang arranged several marriages of his relatives to the Jiang clan.
 His second son, Ji Fa, was paired with Jiang Ziya's daughter Yi Jiang and fathered a son, Ji Song.

 To solidify Zhou's power before countering Di Xin's army, Ji Chang launched numerous expansion campaigns.
 His target included the Shang dynasty's long-term enemies that had already been weakened by Wu Ding almost 200 years earlier.
 After expelling the Quanrong barbarians, he turned to the closest vassals and regional provinces of Shang.
 He attacked Chong, home of Hu, Marquis of Chong, his arch-enemy, and defeated it, gaining access to the Ford of Meng through which his army could cross to attack Shang.
 As a result of his ability to maintain formidable power, he eventually gained control of the majority of Shang lands.
 Nevertheless, Ji Chang also died at that time (around 1050 BC), and his plans to directly attack Di Xin were postponed.
 Ji Fa succeeded his father, and was ennobled as the 2nd Overlord of the West.

 Ji Fa then avenged his grandfather and brother at the Battle of Muye with the strong army that his father had assembled.
 Almost all of the regional lords that had been subdued by Ji Chang allied with Ji Fa and crushed the armies of Shang.
 Di Xin was thought to have been killed by Ji Fa in order to end his "wickedness".
 Di Xin's relatives, such as Weizi and Wu Geng, were spared and became subordinates of the Zhou dynasty.